Home » Reviews » Drama » Review: In Everglade Studio, The Hope Theatre

 Photo Credit: Black Bat Productions

-Review: In Everglade Studio at The Hope Theatre
+Review: In Everglade Studio, The Hope Theatre

 It’s 1974 and in a cramped, dingy underground recording studio in London, musician Skye (Emily Moment) is recording with pianist Baron (Aveev Isaacson) watched over by manager Clarke (Nathaniel Brimmer-Beller).
 A red light bulb shines brightly, indicating they are taping a song, but just before it ends, Matilda (Hannah Omisore) bursts in.
 Clarke has hired Black British songwriter Matilda to add some ‘soul’ to Skye’s album.
 He tells Skye, “You’re a goddess and everybody white already knows that, but you need a widespread appeal.
 Black charts are still charts and Ms Matilda here holds the key.”
 The play further…